 - The filters you apply and the number of rows you select to display in the grid will also be used when downloading the data to a file.
 For some pages, these settings are also used in the graph content.

-- Grids may be sorted by any column by clicking on the column title.
-Clicking again will toggle between ascending/descending sort order.
+- Grids may be sorted by any column by simply clicking on the column header.
+Clicking the column header again will toggle between ascending/descending sort order.
+You can also use the Sort Ascending and Sort Descending options in the column header drop-down menu.

 - You can sort by up to three columns.
 The sort order is indicated by a number to the left of the column heading label.